 - 1 Pocket Sized Paris Travel Guide

 I personally want both.
 Why do I have to look like a “backpacker” when I travel?
-If I am going to live out of One Bag then I want my one bag to be as close to perfection as possible: savvy, in-style, functional, multifaceted, spacious, water-proof, comfortable, light secure and cool.
+If I am going to live out of one bag then I want my one bag to be as close to perfection as possible: savvy, in-style, functional, multifaceted, spacious, water-proof, comfortable, light, secure and cool.
 Getting the “everything” bag was important to me on my bag search, but for some of you it might simply come down to function.
+Fit is just as important as style when it comes to a bag.
+Questions to ask when looking for the proper fit for you.
 How is the pack strap padding, hip belt padding, adjustable chest strap, and weight distribution on my frame?
-And some of you might not care about the color at all and that’s okay.
-That’s why I have narrowed my list down to the 5 best 30L (liter) travel bags.

 3. TO CHECK OR NOT TO CHECK